enaon/eucWatch/tools/hackme2/readme.md

 >
 > Use latest DaFlasher version.

-Using the DaFlasher app, you will upload three files to the watch.
+Using the DaFlasher app, you will upload four files to the watch.
 The second step will be done using the browser, not DaFlasher.:

 1. custom espruino image that will replace the dafit app and allow for installing a bootloader using step2.
 2. bootloader, using the chrome browser and the eucWatch loader.
-3. espruino image. (select the one for your watch, Magic or Rock)
+3. espruino image v2.10.
 4. softDevice image, (downgrade to 6.0.0).
+5. latest espruino image (select the one for your watch, Magic or Rock)
 >
 >  **original links:**
 > [espruino app image, bootloader & SoftDevice](https://github.com/fanoush/ds-d6/tree/master/espruino/DFU/Magic3) (step 1,2&4)